-It is a temporary loss of vision in one or both eyes, its name comes from the Latin “fugax” that translates fleeting or fast, from the Greek “amaurosis” which means darkness.
+It is a temporary loss of vision in one or both eyes; its name comes from the Latin “fugax,” which translates fleeting or fast, and from the Greek “amaurosis,” which means darkness.

-The experience of Amaurosis Fugaz is classically described as a temporary loss of vision in one eye or in other cases, in both eyes, the patient experiences as a “black curtain” that covers the area of vision vertically.
+The experience of Amaurosis Fugaz is classically described as a temporary loss of vision in one eye or, in other cases, in both eyes, the patient experiences a “black curtain” that covers the area of invention vertically.

-This brief altitudinal visual loss is actually very rare.
-In one study, only 23% of patients with transient monocular vision loss experienced the classic “curtain” or “shadow” that fell on their vision.
+This brief altitudinal visual loss is sporadic.
+Only 23% of patients with transient monocular vision loss experienced the classic “curtain” or “shadow” that fell on their vision in one study.

 The duration depends on the cause of the loss of vision.
-Obscured vision due to papilledema may only last for a few seconds, whereas a severely atherosclerotic carotid artery may be associated with a duration of one to ten minutes.
+Obscured vision due to papilledema may only last for a few seconds, whereas a severely atherosclerotic carotid artery may be associated with one to ten minutes.